OpenCodeDev/OpenCodeDev.NetCMS.Compiler/README.md

 Plugins subscription can be in crypto or via credit card and you can setup webhook to get notify of any event regarding purchases with user informations.
 - Upload Administrative Templates and Front-End Template

-  One of the biggest advantage of NetCMS over other NodeJS or PHP CMS is the fact that user will front-end developpers will be able to develop design app and sell their template including the back-end which is quite great, rather than buy a template and having to shit yourself to make it work.
+  One of the biggest advantage of NetCMS over other NodeJS or PHP CMS is the fact that front-end developpers will be able to develop design app and sell their template including the back-end which is quite great, rather than buy a template and having to shit yourself to make it work.

 # Rough Goals
 1. Avoid Using Reflection at Runtime (During Request), as much as possible.